Montréal Québec Canada

 → TIPPING

-Service is not included in a restaurant or bar bill, so it's customary to add a 15% tip to the total before taxes.
-The 15% tip must also be added to the bill in restaurants and bars.
+Service is not included on a restaurant or bar bill, so it's customary to add a 15% tip to the total before taxes.
 Tipping cab drivers, hotel cleaning staff, porters, and doormen is also recommended (but may be less than 15%).
-Tipping is not necessary in cinemas and theaters.
+Tipping is not necessary in cinemas and theatres.

 → TAXES